Aman3007/Assignment10/README.md

 Description:

-A  web application built using Reactjs .
+A  web application built using Reactjs and Tailwind CSS.
 Users can Create and Delete the Task according to his/her requirement .

 Project Structure